Kendari: Geography

-Kendari borders the Konawe Regency in the north, South Konawe Regency in the south and west, and Kendari Bay in the east.
-The city is on the southeastern part of mainland Sulawesi island; several smaller islands around the bay are within its boundaries.
+Kendari borders the Konawe Regency in the north, South Konawe Regency in the south and west, and Kendari Bay (an inlet from the Banda Sea) in the east.
+The city is on the southeastern part of mainland Sulawesi island; several smaller islands around Kendari Bay are within its boundaries.
 The city's topography varies from flat to hilly.
 Coastal areas tend to be flatter, while the northern part of the city is part of the Nipa-Nipa mountain formation, which reaches elevations of approximately 450 m.
 In general, the city's slopes are less than 25 percent except for those in the north, which in some places exceed 40 percent.

 Soil formations in the city are relatively young, dominated by cambisols, which make up around 30 percent of the city's soil.
 Other formations also exist with less frequency, such as alluvium and podzols, which account for less than eight percent overall.
 Rivers and coastal areas contain the most abundant alluvium sediments.

 Climate

 Kendari has a tropical rainforest climate (Köppen Af) with heavy rainfall from December to July and moderate rainfall from August to November.
-The city's average temperature is 31 C.
+The city's average maximum temperature is 31 C.

-The lowest average temperature is usually recorded in August and can be 21 C, while the highest average temperature is observed during November reaching 32 C. The average humidity level is between 81 and 87 percent regardless of the month, and wind speed on average sits between 6.8 kn and 7.5 kn with stronger winds observed in December.
+The lowest average minimum temperature is usually recorded in August and can be as low as 21 C, while the highest average maximum temperature is observed during November: reaching over 32 C. The average humidity level is between 81 and 87 percent regardless of the month, and wind speed on average sits between 6.8 kn and 7.5 kn with stronger winds observed in December.